mnhmilu/poc-ticket-trudesk/README.md

 use `journalctl -u mongod.service` to check error of mongod service error

+To get mongod conf and other info use `systemctl show -p FragmentPath mongod`

+now use `cat /lib/systemd/system/mongod.service` to view service details

 Do not use docker-compose as it is not stable
 `